Kevin Pillar of the Toronto Blue Jays was suspended 2 games for his use of a homophobic slur towards Jason Motte of the Atlanta Braves.

 Kevin Pillar had lived up to his nickname of “superman” this season for the Toronto Blue Jays.
 That was until Wednesday night, when he was seen uttering a homophobic slur towards Braves pitcher Jason Motte.

 The reaction to this type of event is usually similar, the team issues a statement, the player issues an apology, and then continues to explain how much this has impacted them.
-Yeah that’s right how much it impacted THEM.

 The “heat of the moment” excuse was used by Pillar and it’s an excuse that gets thrown around to justify actions that would not be tolerated outside the realm of professional sports.